gillyspy/eslint-config/README.md

 `npm install @suitegeezus/eslint-config`

 # configuration
-You will probably want to do something like this (particularly the `'root' : true` if you are in a monorepo/sub-repo situation
+You will probably want to do something like this (particularly the `'root' : true` IF you are in the root of a monorepo/sub-repo situation

 ## Basic Example via package.json